syalanuj/udacity-linux-server-configuration/Readme.md

 1. Generate public and private keys using `ssh-keygen` and save the key as "authorized_keys"
 2. Move the private key in ~/.ssh
 3. On VM copy the public key to

 ```
 $ su - grader
 $ mkdir .ssh
 $ sudo nano .ssh/authorized_keys
 ```

-copy public key to this file
+4. Copy public key to this file

-4. Give following permissions
+5. Give following permissions
 ```
 $ chmod 700 .ssh
 $ chmod 644 .ssh/authorized_keys
 ```

-5. Restart ssh service `ssh service restart`
+ Restart ssh service `ssh service restart`

-6. Login using grader `ssh -i [privateKeyFilename] grader@35.166.113.254`.
+Login using grader `ssh -i [privateKeyFilename] grader@35.166.113.254`.
 Use the private key attached with "Passw0rd" as password

 ##Update all currently installed packages
 `sudo apt-get update`